When is AGSA recruiting new volunteers?

 Do you get paid for volunteering?

-No, volunteering is given without financial gain.
+No, volunteering is unpaid opportunity.

 Can I go on holidays?